meekee7/SudokuSolverService/README.md

 ## Server
 When started via the command line the server will publish itself on all network interfaces it can find.
 The default port for the server is 1337.
 You can specify a different port as the first cmd argument.
-All other ports are ignored.
+All other arguments are ignored.
+### Deployment on Glassfish
+TODO write a guide for this
 ## CMD-Client
 Arguments for the cmd client:
   - -solvebt - Solve with backtracking